-You may be eligible for up to \$5,500 a year, depending on the amount of federal funding available.
+You may be eligible for up to \$5,645 a year in 2013-14, depending on the amount of federal funding available.
 Awards are based on eligibility and enrollment status.

 FEDERAL SUPPLEMENTAL EDUCATIONAL OPPORTUNITY GRANTS

 You may be eligible for up to \$1,050 a year.
 Part-time students (taking 6-11 credits a term) will receive smaller grants.